 The Stanley Hotel, Estes Park, Colorado

-The Stanley Hotel inspired Stephen King’s tale of “all work and no play” in his book The Shining.
-More than 100 years old, the hotel offers guests the opportunity to stay in “haunted rooms” and tour guides lead ghost tours daily.
+The Stanley Hotel inspired Stephen King’s tale of “all work and no play” in The Shining.
+More than 100 years old, the hotel offers guests the opportunity to stay in “haunted rooms,” and tour guides lead ghost tours daily.
 The hotel is a perfect starting point for an active, outdoor adventure with easy access to all levels of hiking, rock climbing, and rafting in Rocky Mountain National Park.

 On the register of historic hotels, rooms at The Stanley are period-appropriate and lack modern amenities like air conditioning.
 You might arrive expecting the isolated property featured in the movie adaptation of The Shining, but you’ll be disappointed.
 That hotel is located in Oregon.
 The Stanley Hotel is a bustling tourist attraction located in the middle of town.

 My story: During the summer of 2017, I brought my son on a mother-son outdoor adventure trip to Colorado.
 We stayed at the Stanley Hotel.
 On the last night of our stay, a group of parents convened in the hotel’s bar to relax and have a refreshing libation.
 The group sat at two tables, but as the night wore on, the group grew smaller, and the remaining members moved to stand in front of the second table closest to the bar.
 The back table was empty, and no one stood near it.
 On top of the table was a heavy glass bottle of scotch capped with a heavy glass stopper.
 Suddenly, the glass stopper flew off the bottle and landed with a thud across the table.
 Even our waiter gasped.